wso2/docs-mi/en/docs/install-and-setup/setup/deployment/deploying-micro-integrator-with-helm.md

     curl https://mi.wso2.com/healthz -k
     ```

-## What's Next?
+## What's next?

 Note that these instructions are for setting up a standalone deployment of the Micro Integrator.
 To set up one of the recommended deployment patterns, see the following topics:

-- Using Helm Resources for a [Standard HA Deployment of WSO2 API Manager](https://github.com/wso2/kubernetes-apim/blob/4.3.x/advanced/am-pattern-1/README.md)
+- Using Helm Resources for a [Standard HA Deployment of WSO2 API Manager](https://github.com/wso2/kubernetes-apim/blob/master/advanced/am-pattern-1/README.md)
-- Using Helm Resources for a [Standard HA Deployment of WSO2 API Manager with Multitenancy](https://github.com/wso2/kubernetes-apim/blob/4.3.x/advanced/am-pattern-2/README.md)
+- Using Helm Resources for a [Standard HA Deployment of WSO2 API Manager with Multitenancy](https://github.com/wso2/kubernetes-apim/blob/master/advanced/am-pattern-2/README.md)
-- Using Helm Resources for a [Simple Scalable Deployment of WSO2 API Manager with Multitenancy](https://github.com/wso2/kubernetes-apim/blob/4.3.x/advanced/am-pattern-3/README.md)
+- Using Helm Resources for a [Simple Scalable Deployment of WSO2 API Manager with Multitenancy](https://github.com/wso2/kubernetes-apim/blob/master/advanced/am-pattern-3/README.md)